geo-cherian-mathew-2k28/iot-live-connect/README.md

 ## 🔐 Security (The "Shield")
 I have built this project with a special "Secret Key" system.
-*   Because your repository is public, I have hidden your real Wi-Fi passwords and Cloud keys.
+*   Because my repository is public, I have hidden my real Wi-Fi passwords and Cloud keys.
 *   **Never share your real keys!** Always use Environment Variables on Koyeb to keep your project safe from hackers.

 ---